Your guide to debt-to-income (DTI) ratio for VA loans

 According to VA loan guidelines, the borrower in the example above would qualify for a VA loan since their DTI is less than 41%.

-If you have a DTI higher than 41%, you still have options to qualify for a VA home loan.
+If you have a DTI higher than 41%, it’s still possible to get approved for a VA home loan.
 However, you may face additional financial scrutiny.

-In some cases, your DTI may be greater due to the presence of tax-free income.
+In some cases, your DTI may be greater because you have tax-free income.
 Tax-free income includes military allowance, workers’ compensation benefits, child support payments, or disability benefits, which are not included in your DTI calculation.
+As a result, your DTI makes it look like your budget is stretched tighter than it really is.
+If this applies to you, you can talk to your lender about including your tax-free income in your DTI calculation.

 So, your VA lender may include your tax-free income in the calculation if this situation applies to you.